Why you should attend

 - Civil and criminal exposure – industry-wide practices, how to prepare a defense

-Speaker: Daniel Braun, Shari D. Leventhal, Gretchen L. Lowe, Michael J. Osnato
+Speakers: Daniel Braun, Shari D. Leventhal, Gretchen L. Lowe, Michael J. Osnato, Kenneth M. Raisler

 1:30 Financial Reporting and Fraud